raford/FLITRAP/README.md

 ![](http://i.imgur.com/Dabhj7M.png)

-* Type `python flitrap` into your terminal and press enter/return to start FLITrap.
+* Type `python flitrap.py` into your terminal and press enter/return to start FLITrap.
 You should see something similar to the image below.

 ![](http://i.imgur.com/iDhFAcx.png)

 * Congratulations!
 You can now use FLITrap to find information about different BDSC stock numbers.

 #### WAIT!!!
-I am using Python 3.X.X NOT Python 2.7.X!!!
+I am using Python 3.X NOT Python 2.7!!!
+No problem!
+Just change line 62 from `from Tkinter import *` to `from tkinter import *` and everything should _just work._